tahasin007/MathMate/README.md

 # MathMate

-MathMate is an user-friendly calculator app developed using Jetpack Compose for modern Android UI design.
-This app provides a comprehensive suite of features, including basic arithmetic operations, unit conversions, numeral system conversions, currency conversion, and specialized calculations for discounts and tips.
+MathMate is a calculator app built with a clean architecture using the MVVM pattern.
+Developed with Jetpack Compose for a modern Android UI, MathMate offers a comprehensive suite of features, including basic arithmetic operations, unit conversions, numeral system conversions, currency conversion, and specialized calculations for discounts and tips.

 ## Features